disclaimer

 Persons convicted of a non-traffic misdemeanor may be able to apply immediately after completing the sentence, provided it is a first-time offense.
 However, the following offenses require waiting periods:

-• Misdemeanor convictions in municipal courts attract two years;
+• Misdemeanor convictions in municipal courts attract two years.

-• Felony convictions require five years;
+• Felony convictions require five years.

-• Alcohol-related offenses for persons younger than 21 years must wait one year after completing the sentence;
+• Alcohol-related offenses for persons younger than 21 years must wait one year after completing the sentence.

-• First time DUI convictions must wait five years.
+• First-time DUI convictions must wait five years.

 • Prepare an affidavit: write a personal statement of good moral character since the offense.
-Indicate clearly that all sentences are completed and whether outstanding convictions or civil judgment are pending in other cases.
+Indicate clearly that all sentences are completed and whether outstanding convictions or civil judgments are pending in other cases.

 • Pay $150 processing fee

-• Make copies of all documents keeping a copy for personal purposes.
+• Make copies of all documents, keeping a copy for personal purposes.

 Do Sealed Records Show Up During Criminal Background Checks In Mississippi?